 - Pick all ripe fruit from trees and bushes.

-- Be aware that cooking odors can attract bears;
+- Be aware that cooking odours can attract bears;

 - Remove grease and food residue from barbecue grills, including the grease cup underneath, after each use;

-- Learn about bears, their needs and behavior.
+- Learn about bears, their needs and behaviour.
 Share your knowledge with others.
-Encourage your neighbors and your community to practice Bear Wise habits.
+Encourage your neighbours and your community to practice Bear Wise habits.
 It takes everyone working together to keep bears away.

 In the Spring the bears come out of hibernation.
 As we see in this picture, taken by one of our neighbours on Sumcot Drive, this bear was helping himself to a bird feeder in his front yard.
 Although taken last year this bear could very well still be in our area.
 Bear proof your garbage bins and separate your food scraps.
 This will prevent them from becoming a nuisance and a possible danger to people and pets in the community.